Typhoon Joan: Meteorological history

 A tropical disturbance was first detected on October 8 near Truk (now Chuuk) and Ponape (now Pohnpei).
 Due to the wind and sea conditions, the disturbance moved west quicker than expected at near 17 knots (31 km/h or 20 mph).
 A circulation developed on the morning of October 9, and it was a tropical storm by the time it passed Ulithi Atoll.

 Joan continued to strengthen, and by October 11 had become a typhoon.
 However, it had slowed in forward speed due to it moving near an anticyclone that was located 300 miles (480 km) southeast of Okinawa.
-As Joan continued to strengthen, it reacted to the ridge line, and turned to the northwest, aiming the storm straight at Bicol Region and specifically Bicol Peninsula of Luzon.
+As Joan continued to strengthen, it reacted to the ridge line, and turned to the northwest, aiming the storm straight at the Bicol Peninsula of Luzon.

 An aerial reconnaissance crew (similar to Hurricane Hunters) sent to investigate Joan on October 13 encountered severe turbulence and a g-force reading of 2.5 gs as the storm was at its peak.
 The readings sent back put Joan with 150 knot (280 km/h or 175 mph) winds and a minimum central pressure of 905 mb.

 The storm made landfall near noon the same day in the Lagonoy Gulf region of Luzon, but not before it had threatened and brushed the coast of Catanduanes Island.
 Bicol and Tagalog Provinces were affected as the storm continued to move across Luzon, losing strength.
-On October 14, the storm passed within 20 miles (32 km) of Manila.
+On October 14, the storm passed within 20 miles (32 km) south of Manila as a minimal typhoon.

 Joan then entered the South China Sea.
 However, its path over Luzon had caused it to lose organisation around the vertical structure of the central eye region of Joan.
-Over October 14 and 15, the area of gale-force (tropical storm-force) winds grew to a 250 mi- (400 km) radius from its centre.
+Over October 14 and 15, the area of gale-force (tropical storm-force) winds grew to a 250 mi- (400 km) radius from its center.
 Its eye diameter also grew to 80 miles (130 km) - double the average eye diameter.
 This area filled almost the whole northern South China Sea and made Joan the largest storm of the season in size.

 A trough over central China interacted with the ridge line and made Joan turned more northerly, and the storm took aim at the northeastern tip of Hainan Island on October 17.
-It made landfall on the Luichow Peninsula as a minimal typhoon and dissipated over southern China on October 18.
+It made landfall on the Luichow Peninsula (now Leizhou Peninsula) as a minimal typhoon and dissipated over southern China on October 18.